-For example, Figure 2 compared Graphulo performance for matrix multiplication against MapReduce.

 III.
 D4M AND THE JULIA LANGUAGE

 D4M can be implemented in any language that provides sparse linear algebra operations.
 Our previous

 versions have been implemented in MATLAB® and required either MATLAB® or GNU Octave to use.
 The D4M.jl binding allows users to use D4M from the Julia programming language.
 Benchmarking work has shown D4M.jl operations to have comparable performance to MATLAB® D4M operations, and in some cases surpass previous operations (Chen, Edelman, Kepner, Gadepally, & Hutchison, 2016).
 The D4M.jl toolbox is open sourced and available for download.